Bin-Chen-Lab/spider/README.md

   - bioconductor-singler
 ```
 #### A2:
 This is likely because you use osx-arm64 for your computer system, which is incompatible with the Bioconda approach of installing the dependency packages.
-You may need to manually install the dependency packages as in 1.3 instead of 1.2.
+You should run the commands following step 1.3.1 instead of 1.2.

 # Reproducibility
 To find code to reproduce the results we generated in the manuscript, please visit [this separate github repository](https://github.com/Bin-Chen-Lab/spider_analysis/), which provides all code necessary to reproduce our results.

 # Citation
 please cite this repo https://github.com/Bin-Chen-Lab/spider with authors (Ruoqiao Chen (chenruo4@msu.edu), Jiayu Zhou, Bin Chen (chenbi12@msu.edu), Michigan State University).